vilicvane/villa/README.md

-While most of the promise use cases so far can be addressed using `async`/`await` with simple helpers, I created villa with my favorite features from my own promise library [ThenFail](https://github.com/vilic/thenfail).
+While most of the promise use cases so far can be addressed using `async`/`await` with simple helpers, I created villa with my favorite features from my own promise library [ThenFail](https://github.com/vilic/thenfail) and more.

 ## Installation